SolidStateLEDLighting/wifi_5.2/README.md

 6) [Wifi State Models](./src/wifi/docs/wifi_state_models.md)
 ___
 ## SNTP Object
 We create a wrapper object to abstract the IDF's Simple Network Time Protocol functions.
 This is a companion to the Wifi object and it does not run its own task.
-The Wifi object calls the SNTP object's run function periodically to service all its needs.
-One of the primary benefits having the Wifi task run the SNTP command loops is that we don't any RTOS locking to share variables between those two objects.
+The Wifi object calls the SNTP object's run function periodically to service all SNTP's needs.
+One of the primary benefits having the Wifi task run the SNTP command loops is that we don't need any RTOS locking to share varibles between those two objects.

 You may follow these links to SNTP documentation:
 1) [SNTP Abstractions](./src/sntp/docs/sntp_abstractions.md)